cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 13. Name the file `.nodejs-app` - no need to add any content - and click the **Commit new file** button at the bottom of the screen to save it your repository master branch.  <p><img src="img/intro/custom_marker_commit_file.png" width=850/>
 14. Navigate back to your GitHub Organization Folder project on your CloudBees Team Master and voila (*Disclaimer: You may need to refresh your browser*) - you have a new [Pipeline Multibranch project](https://jenkins.io/doc/book/pipeline/multibranch/) mapped to the the **helloworld-nodejs** repository thanks to the the GitHub Organization webhook that was created when we first save the GitHub Organization Folder project.
 Notice how the **helloworld-nodej** Multibranch Pipeline project's description came from the GitHub repository description. <p><img src="img/intro/custom_marker_multibranch.png" width=850/>

-> **NOTE:** The ***custom-marker-files*** repository does not get added to your **Github Organization** project since in doesn't and will never contain a matching marker file: `.nodejs-app`.
+> **NOTE:** The ***custom-marker-files*** repository does not get added to your **Github Organization** project since it doesn't (and shouldn't ever) contain the matching marker file: `.nodejs-app`.

 For the purposes of this workshop everyone is creating and updating their own fork of the **custom-marker-pipelines** repository and `nodejs-app/Jenkinsfile.template` Pipeline script.
-However, if you were all part of the same organization and each had one or more Node.js apps - then you would all get instant CD as soon as you added the `.nodjs-app` file to your repository and all of the Organizations' managed Node.js apps would use the same `nodejs-app/Jenkinsfile.template` Pipeline script - and the indivdiual dev teams wouldn't need to know how to create a Jenkins Pipeline.
+However, if you were all part of the same GitHub Organization and each had one or more Node.js apps - then you would all get instant CD as soon as you added the `.nodjs-app` file to your Node.js app repository and all of the Organizations' managed Node.js apps would use the same `nodejs-app/Jenkinsfile.template` Pipeline script.
+The indivdiual dev teams wouldn't need to know how to create a Jenkins Pipeline but would still get CD.

 ## Basic Declarative Syntax Structure